-On 10 May 2012, Falcon granted incentive stock options to Mr. Philip O'Quigley to purchase an aggregate of 6,000,000 common shares of Falcon.
-Terms of the options included an exercise price of CDN\$0.10 per share, a vesting schedule allowing for 1/3 of the options to vest on the first anniversary of the grant with an additional 1/3 vesting each subsequent year until the options are fully vested on 1 May 2015, and an expiry date of the options of 1 May 2017.
+On 10 May 2012, Falcon granted incentive stock options to Mr. O'Quigley to purchase an aggregate of 6,000,000 Common Shares of Falcon.
+Terms of the options grant included an exercise price of CDN\$0.10 per share, a vesting schedule allowing for 1/3 of the options to vest on the first anniversary of the grant with an additional 1/3 vesting each subsequent year until the options are fully vested on 1 May 2015, and an expiry date of the options of 1 May 2017.

-On 18 June 2012, following the appointment of Mr. Philip O'Quigley as Chief Executive Officer, Falcon announced its decision to relocate its corporate headquarters to Dublin, Ireland.
-Consequently, the Denver office would be closing.
-The finance and executive function moved to Dublin while the primary technical function shifted to Falcon's well established Hungarian office in Budapest where the Group operates exploration and producing interests.
+On 18 June 2012, Falcon announced its decision to relocate its corporate headquarters to Dublin, Ireland.
+As a result of which, the Denver office would be closing.
+The finance and executive function moved to Dublin, while the primary technical function shifted to Falcon's Hungarian office in Budapest.
 As part of the relocation process, Falcon appointed a new Dublin based Chief Financial Officer, Mr. Eoin Grindley.
-Mr. Eoin Grindley commenced his role on 30 July 2012.
+Mr. Grindley commenced his role on 30 July 2012.

-Following the transfer of the Company's technical function to Budapest, Falcon's Chief Operating Officer, Mr. Rod Wallis elected to step down with effect from the 30 June 2012 to pursue other interests.
+Following the transfer of the Company's technical function to Budapest, Falcon's Chief Operating Officer, Mr. Rod Wallis elected to step down with effect from 30 June 2012 to pursue other interests.

-On 31 July 2012, the Falcon announced that its Hungarian subsidiary, TXM had concluded negotiations on a significant exploration program with NIS, the Serbian oil and gas company which is owned 56% by JSC Gazprom Neft.
-Under the terms of the transaction, the tax and accounting consequences of which were subject to favourable ruling to be requested from the Hungarian Ministry of Finance, NIS would drill three exploration wells targeting the "Algyö Play" within the company's Makó Trough production licence in the Pannonian Basin, Hungary.
-NIS would earn, by conclusion of the drilling obligation, 50% of the production revenues from the wells drilled and an option to acquire a right of first negotiation for future drilling operations in the Algyö Play.
-The Algyö is a relatively shallow play between 2,300 metres and 3,500 metres.
-A number of Falcon wells have been drilled through the Algyö in recent years but to date no well has ever tested the play concept as previous wells targeted deeper intervals of up to 6,000 metres.
+On 31 July 2012, Falcon announced that its Hungarian subsidiary, TXM had concluded negotiations on a significant exploration program with NIS.
+Under the terms of the transaction, the tax and accounting consequences of which were subject to favourable ruling to be requested from the Hungarian Ministry of Finance, NIS would drill three wells targeting the "Algyő Play" within the company's Makó Trough production licence in the Pannonian Basin, Hungary.
+NIS would earn, by conclusion of the drilling obligation, 50% of the production revenues from the wells drilled and an option to acquire a right of first negotiation for future drilling operations in the "Algyő Play".
+The Algyő is a relatively shallow play between 2,300 metres and 3,500 metres.
+A number of Falcon wells have been drilled through the Algyő in recent years but to date no well has ever tested the play concept as previous wells targeted deeper intervals of up to 6,000 metres.
 Falcon retained 100% interest in the "Deep Makó Trough".

-On 20 August 2012, the company announced an operational update on exploration activities on its seven million acres (28,000 KM2) in the Beetaloo Basin, Northern Territory Australia.
-The details were:
+On 20 August 2012, the company announced an operational update on exploration activities on its seven million acres (28,000 km2) in the Beetaloo Basin, Northern Territory Australia.
+The details were as follows: